-Motivation theory suggests that all humans have three basic psychological needs—autonomy, competence, and relatedness—that underlie growth and development.
+Self-determination theory suggests that all humans have three basic psychological needs—autonomy, competence, and relatedness—that underlie growth and development.

-- Autonomy refers to feeling one has choice and willingly endorsing one’s behavior.
+- Autonomy refers to feeling one has choice and is willingly endorsing one’s behavior.
 The opposite experience is feeling compelled or controlled in one’s behavior.